 - Wide user community provides lots of options for themes and extensions

 To keep up, OpenCart developers regularly release new versions of OpenCart that include patches to cover those vulnerabilities.
-It is your job to keep on top of the latest security developments.
+It is your job to download the latest security developments.
 You’ll also have to purchase your own SSL certificate.
 Take a look at OpenCart’s security recommendations.

 OpenCart is PCI compliant.